 Injuries occur every day in the workplace.
 Sometimes they happen because employees are not trained in the proper job procedure or health and safety procedures.
 Sometimes hazards are hidden in the job itself.
 You can help prevent injuries in your workplace by doing a job hazard analysis (JHA).
-It will assist you in identifying those “hidden” hazards and enable you to write safe and efficient job procedures.
-To perform a JHA, follow our workplace safety experts’ four-step process as outlined below.
+This process will assist you in identifying those “hidden” hazards and enable you to write safe and efficient job procedures.
+To perform an analysis, follow our workplace safety experts’ four-step job hazard analysis training information, outlined below.

 Step 1: Select Jobs to Analyze.